tahirashehzadi/blender_texless_data/README.md

 blender -b -P generate_notex.py --python-use-system-env -- ../models/ --save_path ../out/ --engine CYCLES --use_gpu
 ```

-Make sure `opencv-python` and `numpy` are installed in your system Python, or install them directly in the Python bundled with Blender.

 ## Data Visualization

 To visualize the generated data, run the following command: